shabnamkousha/InstagramPhotos/README.md

 This is a read-only photo viewer for Instagram which allows a user to check out popular photos.

-Time spent: 12 hours spent in total
+Time spent: 12 hours spent

 Completed user stories:
 - User can scroll through current popular photos from Instagram